mraleph/mraleph.github.com/_posts/2018-02-03-maybe-you-dont-need-rust-to-speed-up-your-js.md

 by V8 to implement keyed lookups like `cachedSegments[str]` in the code above.

 Based on these observations I set out to do few experiments.
-First I checked how big `cachedSegments` is at the end of the parsing.
-The smaller it is the more effecient caching would be as an optimization.
+First I checked how big `cachedSegments` cache is at the end of the parsing.
+The smaller it is the more efficient caching would be.

-Turns out is was not that small:
+Turns out that it grows quite big:

 ```console
 Object.keys(cachedSegments).length = 155478